 On to the plan!

 Pandora at Park Opening

-After the attraction, soak in Pandora’s sights for a few minutes.
+If you did get there early enough for Flight of Passage then take a minute before moving on, soak in Pandora’s sights.
 While this plan will have you back in the land several times throughout the day, it is beautiful in the morning light.
-Get a lay of the land and enjoy one of the most enveloping lands Disney has ever created.
+Get a lay of the land and enjoy one of the most enveloping areas Disney has ever created.
 For more information on Pandora, here is our touring plan.

 Cinnamon Roll and Safari

 Once you have spent a few minutes exploring Pandora, head across the bridge to Africa and the village of Harambe.
-Kilimanjaro Safaris is the next FastPass on the list and is an extraordinary ride, taking guests on an expedition to see animals from all across the world.
-Ideally, this FastPass will be in the second hour of park opening.
+Kilimanjaro Safaris shouldn’t have much of a line, assuming you beat the crowds to Flight of Passage.
+If it’s over half an hour then move on to the next step in the itinerary.
+If not, enjoy this extraordinary ride that takes guests on an expedition to see animals from all across the world.

 Depending on the time and how hungry you are, grab a Colossal Cinnamon Roll from Kusafiri Bakery to share with the rest of your group.
 This is my favorite cinnamon roll on property mainly because it’s actually three cinnamon rolls in one!
 Get this before or after your safari as we’ll take a (not really) long walk to Asia after this.